Foods That Promote Heart Health: A List of Nutritious Options

 3. Antioxidants

-Antioxidants like polyphenols and flavonoids, found in fruits, vegetables, and dark chocolate, help protect blood vessels from damage and reduce inflammation.
+Antioxidants such as polyphenols and flavonoids from fruits, vegetables, and dark chocolate protect the blood vessels from damage and inflammation.

 4. Potassium

-Potassium-rich foods like bananas, avocados, and sweet potatoes help lower blood pressure by balancing sodium levels in the body.
+Potassium-rich foods such as bananas, avocados, and sweet potatoes lower blood pressure through balancing sodium levels in the body.

 5. Monounsaturated and Polyunsaturated Fats

-Foods high in monounsaturated and polyunsaturated fats like avocados, olive oil, and nuts help lower cholesterol levels and improve blood lipid profiles.
+Monounsaturated and polyunsaturated fat-rich foods such as avocados, olive oil, and nuts lower cholesterol levels and improve blood lipid profiles.

 6. Vitamins and Minerals

-Vitamins like vitamin K, found in leafy greens, and minerals like magnesium, found in dark leafy greens and black beans, help regulate blood pressure and blood clotting.
+Vitamins, such as vitamin K, which is found in leafy greens, and minerals, such as magnesium, found in dark leafy greens and black beans, regulate blood pressure and blood clotting.

 7. Probiotics